rmake/cor-engine/README.md

 cor-engine
 ==========

-# what is code on rmake engine (cor-engine)
+# What is cor-engine(code on rmake engine)?

-this is library for making game.
+This is framework for making game.

 - mruby binding generator
 - cocos2d-x 3.2
 - some utilities

-# status
+# Status

-experimental, need refactoring and reconstructing.
+Experimental, needed refactoring and reconstructing.

-# development environment
+# Development environment

 I confirm this on windows 8.1, Android, OSX, iOS(simulator).

-## common
+## Common

 - cocos2d-x development environment

-## windows with prebuilt
+## Windows with prebuilt

-you can download prebuilt binary.
+You can download prebuilt binary.

 https://github.com/rmake/cor-engine/releases

-you edit start.rb.
+You edit start.rb.

-## windows
+## Windows

 - visual studio 2013
 - MingW, msys (maybe cygwin also ok)